prosif/foo/Notes.md

 within the boundaries effectively negating the velocity in the direction facing the wall.
 As a result the velocity perpendicular to the wall with magnitude less than the indended speed.

+8/2/2015
+To add: only pause on tab if not on splash screen